coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 - Need to plan before session, difficult if people don't 'plan' in the same way, e.g. with the same time frame.
 - Heterogeneity in learners make it impossible to get the same result from everyone.
     - In fact, the same applies to teachers :D
 - Teaching together requires to have similar opinions on how to teach.
-I share vews only with ~40% of my colleagues I think.
+I share views only with ~40% of my colleagues I think.
 - No Teaching experience but it is good to give the outline of the lessons beforehand and learning goals.

 ### How might breaking down a complex problem into smaller parts change your approach to problem-solving in your current projects?